okfn-brasil/querido-diario/README.md

 $ docker-compose run --rm processing bash -c "cd data_collection && scrapy crawl sc_florianopolis"
 ```

+## Processing pipeline

+There is a very simple processing pipeline to extract some info from the gazettes files.
+The whole pipeline run in the containers and can be started using the `docker-compose` command shown earlier in this document.
+Because of the startup time for all the services and their dependencies, sometimes it is necessary restart some service individually.
+This pipeline is compound by three main services:

+* processing: it's the web crawler, the scrapy program.
+Find and download the gazettes files.
+* consumer: process and extract info from the gazettes text
+* cnpj-finder: using the CNPJ found by the consumer service, search for more info about it in the (Brasil.io)[https://brasil.io/home] API

+When the processing service found something, it saves the files on a database, disk and publishes a message in a (Kafka)[https://kafka.apache.org/] topic.
+The consumer program listen to the Kafka topic waiting for new gazette files published by the processing service.
+Once it gets something, it extracts the CNPJ from the gazette text and update a graph database.
+The CNPJs found by the consumer service are published in another Kafka topic which is monitored by the cnpj-finder service.
+This service will query the Brasil.io API looking for more information about the CNPJ, specially by the entity's name.
+If it find something, the graph database is updated adding this additional information.

+### Graph database

+The current version of the graph database is *very* simple.
+It contains only a node for each city and CNPJ found.
+An edge is created between city and CNPJ nodes if the CNPJ is mentioned in the gazette text for that city.

 ## Contributing

 If you are interested in fixing issues and contributing directly to the code base, please see the document [CONTRIBUTING.md](CONTRIBUTING.md).